crisislab-platform/ingest-deno/readme.md

 ### Docker compose

-Download the prebuilt image from the [releases tab](./releases), or Build the container:
+Download the prebuilt image from the [releases tab](https://github.com/crisislab-platform/ingest-deno/releases), or build the container:

 ```
 docker build -t ingest-deno .